vikramlearning/blazorbootstrap/README.md

-﻿Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS framework Bootstrap.
+﻿BlazorBootstrap is a component library built on top of [Blazor](https://blazor.net/) and CSS framework [Bootstrap](https://getbootstrap.com/).